JonnyPillar/somniloquy/README.md

 # Somniloquy

 The Somniloquy project is a tool to record, transcribe and analyse peoples [Somniloquy](https://en.wikipedia.org/wiki/Somniloquy) or sleep talking as its better known.
+We say some highly amusing things in our sleep.

+Our subconscious likes to say many funny/embarrassing/disturbing things in our sleep.
+It would be a shame if we didn't keep a transcribed record of those moments for everyone to enjoy.

+This project was inspired by the [PISleepTalk](https://thomaskekeisen.de/en/blog/record-sleeptalk-pisleeptalk/) and is still a work in progress.

 ## Prerequisite

-This solution uses the [PortAudio](http://portaudio.com/) library for Microphone I/O. This needs to be installed on any machine that is running the Client application.
+This audio stream has been hacked together using a Raspberry PI & USB microphone.
+As a result we are using the [PortAudio](http://portaudio.com/) library for microphone I/O. This needs to be installed on any PI that is running the Client application.

 - OSX
   - `brew install portaudio`